 Advise the patient to read the FDA-approved patient labeling (Patient Information and Instructions for Use).

 Advise patients that COPAXONE may cause various symptoms after injection, including flushing, chest pain, palpitations, tachycardia, anxiety, dyspnea, constriction of the throat, and urticaria.
-These symptoms are generally transient and self-limited and do not require specific treatment.
+These symptoms occur within seconds to minutes after injection and are generally transient and self-limited and do not require specific treatment.
 Inform patients that these symptoms may occur early or may have their onset several months after the initiation of treatment.
 A patient may experience one or several episodes of these symptoms.

 Advise patients that localized lipoatrophy, and rarely, skin necrosis may occur at injection sites.
 Instruct patients to follow proper injection technique and to rotate injection areas and sites with each injection to minimize these risks.